Historic paint analysis: Interpretation

-The most common application of historic paint analysis is to reconstruct the physical appearance of a structure at some point in its history, and or, to understand the evolution and changes to a building's structure.
-Therefore, it is the historic appearance and the visual impression that will be created by new paint treatments that must be considered before choosing a particular course of action.
+The most common application of historic paint analysis is to reconstruct the physical appearance of a structure or interior at some point in its history, and or, to understand the evolution and changes to a building's structure.

-Preservation
+Preservation "as found"

 When the goal of treatment is preservation, a building's existing historic features and finishes are maintained and repaired, saving as much of the historic paint when possible.
 At times, all that is needed is a simple cleaning of surfaces or the addition of a protective coating to preserve and protect the finish's integrity.
 If repainting is all that is required, the new paint is matched to existing paint colors using safer, modern and more durable formulations.
 In these cases, restoring the appearance of an earlier surface is not the objective.

 Rehabilitation

-In a typical rehabilitation, more latitude exists in choosing both the type and color of paint as the objective is the efficient reuse of interior spaces.
+In a typical rehabilitation, more latitude exists in choosing both the type and colour of paint as the objective is the efficient reuse of interior spaces.
 Selection often weighs factors such as economy and durability, use of a high-quality standard paint from a local or national company and application by a qualified contractor.
-Color choices may be based on paint research reports prepared for interior rooms or exteriors of comparable date and style.
+Colour choices may be based on paint research reports prepared for interior rooms or exteriors of comparable date and style.
 More often, though, current color values and taste are taken into account.

 Both interiors and exteriors of institutional buildings, such as university buildings, city halls, libraries, and churches often contain rich decorative detailing.
 During rehabilitation, care should be taken to retain or restore selected portions of the decorative work as well as the color matching process, to evoke the historic sense of time and place.
 At minimum, it is essential to use historically correct paint colors in placement.

-Restoration
+Restoration and reinstatement

 In a restoration project, the goal is to depict the property as it appeared during its period of greatest significance.
-Based on historical research, onsite collection of paint samples, and laboratory analysis, surface colors and treatments can be recreated to reflect the property at a particular period of time.
-In the restoration process, colors are custom-matched by professionals to give an accurate representation using the methods described above to sustain the historic integrity of the building.
+Based on historical paint research surface colours and treatments can be recreated to reflect the property at a particular period of time.
+In the restoration process, colours are custom-matched by professionals to give an accurate representation using the methods described above to sustain the historic integrity of the building.
 If an artist or artisan can be found, the historically replicated paint may be applied using techniques appropriate to the period of the restoration.
-Although custom paint manufacture is seldom undertaken, color and glazing are equally capable of being customized.
+Although custom paint manufacture is seldom undertaken, colour and glazing are equally capable of being customized.